We all have that one piece of land from our youth that's more special than the rest

 As I sat and stared at it, a certain thought came across my mind.
 What if it had not been for this river, for this mighty oak, and for the river bottoms my grandfather and I had been trekking through all morning?
 This was where I had gotten my start, my introduction to the great outdoors.

 While setting there, I thought to myself, where would I be if not for this winding river that shaped me as it had the land around?
 I sat and pondered on it for a few minutes before finally dismissing it to the back of my mind.
-Concluding alone, that if not for this place I would not be the person I am today.
+Concluding alone, that if not for this place I met as a child, I would not be the person I am today.
 The thought of not knowing this land made me cringe as I finally rose to my feet.
 For this place had been my playground, my work shop, and ultimately, my life.
 I still believe that to this day, many years later.

 The sun had sped through some of its ascent by the time my grandfather and I started back up the hunt.
 Each time I passed a familiar spot or landmark; I would stop and think back to a past memory.
 Sometimes it was of a boy and his father and grandfather trying to swindle a lone tom into range.
 At others, it was of them waiting on a rut-crazed buck to come crashing through the timber.
 No matter what it was, though, each time it brought a smile to my face, and I gave thanks to this beautiful land for allowing me such a wonderful start to life.
 Even if only a fleeting portion of it was spent there years ago.